etiennelord/QuantumCropLand/README.md

 This dataset and associated data is evolving.

 Future updates will include :
-- Sentinel-1 data as well as elevation data.
+- Sentinel-1 data as well as elevation data -> See the v1.5.
 - Some quantum image encoding information and benchmark.
 - Some quantum classification algorithm and benchmark.